top of page

 Bremen is located on both banks of the Weser River, approximately 60 km from where it flows into the North Sea.

-It's Germany's smallest state, divided by another federal state, Lower Saxony.
-It comprises only two cities: the Free Hanseatic City of Bremen and Bremerhaven, a port proper.
-Here, the centuries-old life and spirit of this unique region are particularly vivid.
+It is Germany's smallest federal state, divided by Lower Saxony.
+It comprises only two cities: the Free Hanseatic City of Bremen and Bremerhaven, the port.

-For avid drivers, things aren't so rosy.
-Bremen is the only federal state in Germany with a speed limit on autobahns—130 kilometers per hour.
+Decaffeinated coffee, screw-in studs for football boots, and the Champions League trophy were invented in Bremen.
+But for avid motorists, things aren't so rosy.
+Bremen is the only federal state in Germany with a speed limit on autobahns — 130 kilometers per hour.

 Bremen city seal, 1366, fragment with key